linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

     echo "No token provided.";
 }
 ?>
 ```

-This script checks if the token exists, is not expired, and marks it as verified.

----

-### **5. Modify SSH Configuration to Enforce Token Authentication**
+### **7. Modify SSH Configuration to Enforce Token Authentication**

 Configure SSH to use a forced command for token verification before login.

 #### **Edit SSH Configuration (`/etc/ssh/sshd_config`)**:

-Add this to enforce token-based login for a specific user:
+Add the following to enforce token-based login for a specific user:

 ```bash
 Match User yourusername